byteben/Win32App-Migration-Tool/README.md

 _**Permissions:** You will need local admin permissions for the folder structure to be created in the root of C:\ (unless you specify a different working folder by passing the "WorkingFolder" parameter_

+## Troubleshooting

+Main.log in the %WorkingFolder%\Logs folder contains a detailed verbose output of the solution

 ## Parameters

 **.Parameter AppName**